|

 The nearest

-active trading month of a futures or options on futures contract.
+options on futures contract.
 Also referred to as

 "lead month."